BenLangmead/bowtie2/MANUAL.markdown

     Reference: GCAGATTATATGAGTCAGCTACGATATTGTTTGGGGTGACACATTACGCGTCTTTGAC

 In some situations, it's desirable for the aligner to consider all these cases as "concordant" as long as other paired-end constraints are not violated.
-Bowtie 2's default behavior, however, is to consider dovetailing mates non-concordant.
+Bowtie 2's default behavior is to consider overlapping and containing as being consistent with concordant alignment.
+By default, dovetailing is considered inconsistent with concordant alignment.

 These defaults can be overridden.
 Setting [`--no-overlap`] causes Bowtie 2 to consider overlapping mates as non-concordant.
 Setting [`--no-contain`] causes